ibm-cloud-docs/CDN/cdn-example-code.md

 ```
 {: codeblock}

-The `createDomainMapping` example will display the attributes of the newly created CDN.
+The `createDomainMapping` example displays the attributes of the newly created CDN.
 Make note of the `uniqueId`, as you will need to provide it as a parameter for many other APIs.
 The output should look similar to this:

 ```php
 Array